Medicinal Plant Lexicon

 Herbal drug preparations in finished dosage forms

-• Peppermint leaves as tea, even in teabags
+• Peppermint leaves for tea, also in teabags

 • Fluid extract in drops and juice